andy1764/ComBatFamily/README.md

-# ComBat and CovBat Families of Harmonization Methods
+# ComBat Family of Harmonization Methods

 **Maintainer**: Andrew Chen, andrewac@pennmedicine.upenn.edu

 **License**: Artistic License 2.0

 The ComBat Family extends the original ComBat methodology to enable flexible covariate modeling, leveraging efficient R implementations of regression models.
 A method that belongs in the ComBat Family satisfies the following conditions:

-1. Modeling of covariate effects in location and scale
+- Modeling of covariate effects in location and scale
-2. Batch effects in location and scale of measurements
+- Batch effects in location and scale of measurements
-3. Empirical Bayes step for borrowing information across features
+- Empirical Bayes step for borrowing information across features

+ComBat Family methods include:

+1. ComBat (Johnson et al., 2007)
+2. ComBat-GAM (Pomponio et al., 2020)
+3. Longitudinal ComBat (Beer et al., 2020)
+4. Robust ComBat (Work-in-progress)
+5. ComBat-GAMLSS (Experimental)

-The CovBat Family likewise extends the original CovBat methodology to enable flexible covariate modeling while removing batch effects in the mean and covariance of measurements.
+This package also includes the CovBat Family, which likewise extends the original CovBat methodology to enable flexible covariate modeling while removing batch effects in the mean and covariance of measurements.

 **NOTE:** This package is still a work-in-progress and will be updated soon to include the following features:

 - Nonparametric Empirical Bayes step
 - Empirical Bayes step leveraging non-Gaussian data distributions
 - Functions for evaluating batch effects before and after harmonization